| <!-- -->Sumi Senthi

 The live experience

-Engineers in BBC Sport were on hand to monitor all products and tools, including the experimental plugin, during the live World Cup matches.
+The experimental features went live to the entire BBC Sport audience.
+Engineers in BBC Sport were on hand to monitor all products and tools during the live World Cup matches.

 Live features